 - Replace Comma - Certain countries use the comma character (,) to delimit decimal numbers but Fit-o-mat expects decimal numbers with a period delimiter (.).
 Use this button, to replace all commata in data table with periods.

-- Transpose? - Check this box to transpose data sheet, i.e. swap columns and rows.
+- Transpose? - Check this button to transpose data sheet, i.e. swap columns and rows.

 - Error options - Toggle the push buttons to import data with x and/or y errors.
 Choose between using no errors, individual data errors in specified column (or, none if column is not assigned), constant error and proportional error.
 Check 'propagate?' to rigorously propagate data errors through all dat reduction and transformation steps.

 - Data reduction - Toggle the push button to activate data reduction on import.
 Data can be reduced by skipping or averaging n data points.
 The option 'mvavg' calculates a moving average over n consecutive data points, and the option 'log' logarithmically reduces number of data points to target number (approximately).

 - Data transform - Toggle the push buttons to activate data transformation on import.
 Formulas can be entered to transform the x and y values.
 For example, entering 'x = y' and 'y = x' swaps x and y.
 Likewise, 'x = x + 5' shifts data in x by 5.

-- Import data series - This function iteratively imports data sets starting with the currently selected y column and then continuing for all (unassigned) columns to the right of this initial column.
+- Import Series - This function iteratively imports data sets starting with the currently selected y column and then continuing for all (unassigned) columns to the right of this initial column.
 To speed up graphics, display of data is switched to line graphics with no markers.
-Other than that, the comments for the 'Import data' function apply.
+Other than that, the comments for the 'Import Data' function apply.

 The purpose of this tab is to fit the data.

-- Function selector - The top-most drop-down menu allows to select fitting functions.
+- Function - Use the top-most drop-down menu allows to select fitting functions.
 These are actual text files that (by default) reside in the 'functions' subdirectory.
 Once a fit function has been selected, the parameter and formula fields and the parameter table are updated, and the new function is plotted over the current x interval.